 Intellectuals write PHD theses and give lectures.
 Authors publish thousands of texts and articles.
 The news media churn out words by the millions.
 We spend much of our day in chatter and gossip.
 But how many of these words actually transform our awareness, or heal our bodies?

 A mantra is a different kind of word, directly related to the Word of creation.
 A Vedic text declares, "Adau Bhagavan shabdha rasahi: In the beginning, the Lord first manifested the universe through a stream of sound."
 The Upanishads assert: "In the beginning was the syllable Om.
 All that was, is, or ever will be, is created through the sound of Om."
-The first verses of John's Gospel echo that Upanishadic teaching: "In the beginning was the Word... all things were created through the Word."
-Modern physics re-cognizes that the universe is vibration, the "music of the spheres," a resonance of fields emanating from the silence of the vacuum.
+The first verses of John's Gospel echo the Upanishads: "In the beginning was the Word... all things were created through the Word."
+Modern physics also recognizes that the universe is all vibrating energy, in a resonance of fields emanating from the silence of the vacuum.

-The science of mantra is the practical application of "creation through the Word."
-Through the effortless refinement of listening to a living mantra, our physiology is also refined.
+The practical application of "creation through the Word" is the science of mantra.
+Through the effortless mental refinement that happens when we meditate with a chaitanya mantra, our physiology is also refined.
 The mantra is a vibration as substantial to the body as to the mind.
-Through atunement to the mantra, the sparkling energies of every atom and nerve cell resonate in the harmony of a single inward star, which may illuminate the forehead, the crown, the throat, or the heart, wherever this radiant tuning fork is required for healing.
+Attuned to the healing resonance of the mantra, every nerve and atom in this body resonates to a singularity, which is like an inward star.
+This luminous vibration may be experienced in the forehead, the crown, the throat, the abdomen, or the heart, wherever in the body healing is needed.

-Gratitude to the Vedic rishis for the gift of Mantra!
-Jai Guru Dev.
+Gratitude to Guru Dev for the gift of the mantra!